Our Collaborative Community

 Community

-We create welcoming and inclusive spaces and warmly embrace diverse ways of creating, thinking, questioning, and existing in the world—not just because it’s the right thing to do, but because we know our work is better because of it.
+We create welcoming and inclusive spaces.
+We warmly embrace diverse ways of creating, questioning, and existing in the world—not just because it’s the right thing to do but because we know our work depends on it.

 Our commitment to racial justice: Black Lives Matter.
 We are committed to continuously improving all aspects of our work to ensure we stay on the path toward being a just, equitable, anti-racist, and thriving multicultural community that values the many contributions of BIack, Indigenous, and People of Color.